Junior Duck Stamp Contest Information

 All entries will be returned.
 Artwork may be mailed back to the student or to the school.
 In some areas, teachers and students may be notified to pick up artwork at a central location.
 After the state contest, your state coordinator will inform you of artwork return procedures.
 Non-placing entries will be returned by June 1.

-Placing artwork and the state Best of Show may become part of a traveling display; they will be returned approximately one year after the state contest date.
+Placing artwork and the state Best of Show may become part of a traveling display; they will be returned by June of the following year.

 For questions regarding your artwork or to report a change of address, please contact your state, territory or district coordinator.
 If artwork is unclaimed, the U.S. Fish and Wildlife Service is not be obligated to trace the location of the artist to return the artwork.
 All unclaimed entries may be destroyed one year from the date of the contest.
 Every effort will be made to safely return artwork to the students.